 - They don’t seem like trustworthy tenants.

-- They didn’t seem like they are enjoying themselves here.
+- They didn’t seem like they were enjoying themselves here.

-- He didn’t seem like he will be leaving anytime soon.
+- He didn’t seem like he would be leaving anytime soon.

 - (1) Let’s get something to eat from the cafeteria